Matcha articles for buyers, cafés & kitchens

 Thirty practical articles on sourcing, quality, and putting matcha on a menu — how the leaf is grown and milled, how to read a good grade in the cup, and the drinks, desserts, and bakes that hold their green through milk, ice, and heat.
 These are columns rather than reference sheets: they answer the questions a café owner, chef, or curious buyer asks before the sourcing decision.
 For the working buyer-side reference — grades by use, price per kilogram, importing, and terms — see the Guides.

 Where the Guides are practical reference for people already sourcing — grades read by use, price per kilogram, MOQ, shipping, and storage — the articles here are the wider reads.
 They run from what makes a grade high-quality to the café builds, pastry work, and composition questions behind a matcha menu, written from the grower and supplier side.
-Everything is what we work to producer-direct, FOB Japan, across eight grades from $390 to $1,050 per kilogram.
+Everything is what we work to producer-direct and matcha-only, with freight quoted separately, across eight grades from $390 to $1,050 per kilogram.

 5 articles